borayetkin/CS319-Term-Project/README.md

 - **Upon application** schools are assigned a “most probable” approval date, which may be adjusted based on priority shifts.

 ### 2.3 Guide Management
-- **Guide Availability**:Guides can upload their course schedules as screenshots or manually select the days and hours they are available.
-The system tracks guide attributes such as the high school they graduated from and their academic major, which can be used to match them to appropriate tours.
+- **Guide Availability**:Guides can upload their course schedules or manually select the days and hours they are available.
+The system stores guide informations such as their academic major, which can be used to match them to appropriate tours.
-- **Guide Assignment**: Guides can claim tours or be manually assigned by coordinators.
+- **Guide Assignment**: Guides are manually assigned by coordinators.
 Advisors and coordinators can view guide schedules to assign tours accordingly.
 Intern guides (trainees) are automatically assigned by the system to gain experience.
-- **Guide Performance Review**: High schools can review guides after each tour.
-Performance is evaluated based on feedback.

 ### 2.4 Puantaj (Work Hours Logging)
 - Guides log their work hours for each tour, and coordinators access monthly reports for payroll processing.Puantaj data is refreshed monthly, and reports are generated for payroll processing.
 This data is only accessible to coordinators and higher-level users.